CaptainElderly/NeedlePoint/README.md

-A script designed to help artists identify the source of paywalled content leaks.
+A work-in-progress script designed to help artists identify the source of paywalled content leaks.

 Attempts to hide a watermark inside of an image using a dithering pattern.
 Ideally undetectable without zooming in.
 Watermark may then be extracted using another function